-Effectively IBM has stopped selling and supporting OS/2.
+Effectively IBM had stopped selling and supporting OS/2.
 End of Standard Support for OS/2 Warp was December 31, 2006.

 The Open Source Petition Letter to IBM

-The second OS2 petition to get IBM to release OS/2 into Open Source can help renew OS/2 in the way that Netscape's Mozilla paved the way for the Firefox and Thunderbird programs to gain such wide acceptance.
-More here.
+OS/2 users twice petitioned IBM to release OS/2 into Open Source.
+They hoped to renew OS/2 in same way that Netscape's Mozilla paved the way for Firefox and Google Chrome to gain such wide acceptance.
+It was not to be.

 Probably the biggest hurdle was the licensing for the Windows 3.x components.
 Microsoft was not interested in supporting a competitor to Widows 95.
 The fee was much higher than that charged for computer vendors to include it on their hardware.